In-depth

 Elsewhere

-• In the US, Redwood Materials is actively recycling Li-ion batteries (see trial results).
+• Redwood Materials is actively recycling Li-ion batteries (see trial results).

 • Nth-cycle uses new technology to make battery recycling part of any recycling program.